idiginfo/a.nnotate-client/README.md

 A.nnotate Client
 ================

-Client PHP code for interacting with the A.nnotate (v3) software
+Client PHP code for interacting with the [A.nnotate](http://a.nnotate.com/ "A.nnotate Home Page") software

 Contributors